f0oster/spaudit/docs/ARCHITECTURE.md

 # SharePoint Audit Tool - Architecture Documentation

-This document provides detailed technical architecture information for developers who need to understand the internal design and implementation patterns.
+This document describes the target technical architecture and implementation patterns.
+Components described may represent the intended design rather than current implementation state.

 ## Table of Contents
 - [Architecture Principles](#architecture-principles)